sekika/swrcfit-cgi/README.md

 ```
 $validreferrer = "http://seki.webmasters.gr.jp/swrc/";
 ```
 of `swrc.cgi`.
-You may also have to set up `.htaccess` file of something like if you are using apache 2 (make sure that mod_cgi is loaded).
+If you are using apache 2, make sure that mod_cgi is loaded and you may also have to set up `.htaccess` file of something like

 ```
 Options +ExecCGI